Your details have been received

 This is the international border between these two countries.
-It is 2,416 km long and runs from Laos in the north at the confluence of the Kok and Mekong Rivers to the Andaman Sea coast in the south.
+It is 2,416 km long and runs from Laos in the north at the confluence of the Kok River and Mekong River to the Andaman Sea coast in the south.

 This area has historically been a point of dispute and wars between the ancient Burmese and Siam kingdoms until October 1894 when a final boundary treaty with maps was signed between Britain and Siam (former name of Thailand).
 The border became an international frontier in 1948 when Burma gained its full independence as a sovereign state.

 The Golden Triangle (Saam Liam Thong Kham) is the English name for the convergence of the Laos, Myanmar and Thailand borders in Chiang Rai province.
-To the locals, it is called Sop Ruak, where the Mekong (Mae Khong) meets the Ruak River.
-These two rivers have formed a natural boundary between Laos (east of the Mekong), Myanmar (north of the Ruak) and Thailand (west of the Mae Khong).
+To the locals, it is called Sop Ruak, where the Mekong River (Mae Khong) meets the Ruak River.
+These two rivers have formed a natural boundary between Laos (east of the Mekong), Myanmar (north of the Ruak) and Thailand (west of the Mae Khong) providing mutual access.

 The Golden Triangle has been historically infamous as one of the world’s opium-growing areas, with the name coined by the US State Department on that situation.
 Now the area lives on tourism where visitors buy tickets to enter the various sites.
 There is a Hall of Opium and also a House of Opium, both are museums (the latter of which is a private one) that display opium paraphernalia, information on the opium history in the world, and on the production process as well.

-From the Golden Triangle (don’t forget to take a photo at the gate marking the area), you can take a boat to cross to Don Sao, a small island of Laos.
-This is a popular itinerary for tourists because no visa is required to enter this island.
-Thus, there are various boats to avail of the option for any group to travel here as well.
+From the Golden Triangle (don’t forget to take a photo at the gate marking the area), you can take a boat sailing to cross to Don Sao, a small island of Laos.
+This is a popular itinerary in tours because no visa is required to enter this island.
+Thus, there are various boat trips to avail of the option for any group to travel here as well.

 Hotel in Chiang Rai (Le Patta OR The heritage)

-Back in Chiang Rai, you have your choice among the THG recommended hotel options, Le Patta Chiang Rai Hotel or The Heritage Chiang Rai, both of which have been described earlier.
+Back in Chiang Rai, you have your choice among the THG recommended hotel options for your dinner, Le Patta Chiang Rai Hotel or The Heritage Chiang Rai, both of which have been described earlier.

 Wat Rong Khun, otherwise known as the White Temple is found 5km south of Chiang Rai City that you can access by taxi or rent a car you drive yourself.
 Known to be the brainchild of Chalermchai Kositpipat, a Chiang Rai-born painter and visual artist, the temple is a fusion of the artist’s imagination using white as a pure colour to express the temple’s sacredness) with traditional Buddhist philosophies on heaven, hell, karma and earthly transgressions.